paul-at/spree_product_line/README.md

 spree_product_line
 ================

-This extensions adds ability to display related products on a product page.
+This extension adds ability to display related products on a product page.

 A built-in taxonomy functionality is used to define what products are related.
 After installation, extension adds 'Is Product Line' flag to Taxonomy - Edit